Newsletter

 Guided Walks

-About: Join our experienced rangers on a guided walk of the Ginninderry Conservation Corridor.
-These walks offer a great opportunity to learn about the Corridor's wildlife, ecosystems and the current on ground conservation efforts taking place.
+About: Join our rangers on a guided walk of the Ginninderry Conservation Corridor.
+These walks offer a great opportunity to learn about the Corridor's wildlife, ecosystems and on ground conservation efforts taking place.

 When: Once a month on a Saturday or Sunday (see event for schedule)